baoskee/oak-ctf-submission/SAMPLE_REPORT_TEMPLATE.md

 ### Description

-The bug occurs in ...
+The bug occurs in `exec_accept_trade`, the ask
+NFT remains on sale even after the owner accepts the trade.
+Given a trade offer, the owner of the sale can cancel the sale, set permissions to allow the marketplace contract to transfer NFT, re-list the NFT, accept the offer NFT, and cancel the sale to force the contract to give back the NFT, then revoke the marketplace's permission.

 ### Recommendation

-The fix should be ...
+The fix should be updating the SALES state to remove the NFT from marketplace and maintain the contract invariants.

 ### Proof of concept